Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

-where $N^{MB}_{exp} = 638$ (\ref{eq:numbmb}) is the sum of the $\nu$ and $\bar{\nu}$ excesses of events observed by MB, $N^{i}_{1sh}$ and $N^{MB}_{1sh}$ are the theoretical numbers of events.
+where $N^{MB}_{1sh, exp}$ is given in (\ref{eq:numbmb}), $N^{i}_{\xi - s^i}$ and $N^{MB}_{\xi- 1sh}$ are the theoretical numbers of events in a detector $i$ and MiniBooNE correspondingly.
+That is, we normalize the numbers of events of type $\xi - s^i$ in a given detector $i$ to the MB excess of 1sh events, $N^{MB}_{1sh}$.
 In this way we ensure that a given scenario explains the MB excess.
-Furthermore, various factors cancel in the ratio of predictions (such as mixing parameter, coupling constants, normalization of cross sections, {\it etc}.).
+Furthermore, various factors cancel in the ratio of predictions such as mixing parameter, coupling constants, normalization of cross sections, {\it etc}.

-According to (\ref{eq:NDevents}), the signal in $i-$detector predicted in terms of the MiniBooNE excess is determined by difference (ratio) of theoretical values of signals in $i-$ and MiniBooNE detectors.
-Recall that we are considering experiments with setups that are qualitatively the same.

-Apart from the external parameters such as POT, $\epsilon$, detector mass $M$, the difference stems from geometry and related parameters: the length of decay pipe $l_p^i$, the distance between the end of the tunnel to the detector $b^i$, so that $l^i = l_{p}^i + b^i$ is the total baseline, the effective length of a detector $d^i$, the energy spectra, and masses of particles involved, in particular $m_N$, $m_B$.
-The difference depends on characteristics of detectors and first of all, particle ID which is encoded in the signature factors.
+The signal in $i-$detector predicted in terms of the MiniBooNE excess (\ref{eq:NDevents}) is determined by difference (ratio) of theoretical values of signals in the $i-$ and MiniBooNE detectors.
+(Recall that we are considering experiments with qualitatively similar setups.)
+In what follows we will derive general expressions for the numbers of events.
+Apart from the external parameters such as numbers of POT, $\epsilon$, detector mass $M$, the difference stems from geometry - values of the length of decay pipe $l_p^i$, the distance between the end of the pipe and the detector $b^i$, so that $l^i = l_{p}^i + b^i$ is the total baseline, the effective length of a detector $d^i$, the energy spectra, and masses of particles involved, in particular $m_N$, $m_B$.
+The difference depends on characteristics of detectors and first of all, particle ID, efficiencies of event selection etc., which is encoded in the signature factors.
 Other characteristics cancel.

-For simplicity, superscripts $i$ indicating experiment/detector will be omitted.
+For simplicity, superscripts $i$ that indicate experiment/detector will be omitted.
 We will recover them when needed.

+Scenarios for MiniBooNE excess are the chains of interactions and propagations of new as well as standard model particles.
+The interactions include upscattering and decays.
+In each interaction one leading particle, $Y_k$, is absorbed and another one, $Y_{k + 1}$, is produced which eventually gives an observed signal $\xi$ in a detector.
+We assume that the leading particles move along the line which connects the source and detector, thus neglecting all the scattering and emission angles but the angles in the detector.
+The latter will be included into significance factors and efficiencies.
+At the same time we will take into account the change of energy of the leading particle in all interactions.
+In a given interaction vertex $k$ with coordinate $x_k$ a leading particle with energy $E_k$ is absorbed and leading particle with energy $E_{k + 1}$ is emitted.